charlesxucheng/aws-study-notes/accounts-organizations.md

 * Controls the maximum available permissions (boundaries).
 Can't be applied in Management Account.
 * Still need IAM policy to perform actual actions
 * Tag policy enforces tag standardization
+* Permission set at a higher level does not fllow down to children!!!
-* Explicit denies always override any kind of allows.
+* Explicit denies always override any kind of allows. i.e. An explicit Deny cannot be overridden.
 * An explicit allow overrides an implicit deny (i.e. SCP not defined)

 ## Deny List Strategy